Zurich Life Insurance Review

 Zurich Life Insurance is delivered by the Australian arm of the global Zurich Financial Services Group.
 This connection with Australia dates back to 1920 when the Commonwealth General Assurance Corporation (CGA) began operating in New South Wales.
-CGA was acquired by the Zurich Financial Services Group in 1961 and rebranded as Zurich Financial Services Australia Limited, otherwise known as Zurich Australia.
-Zurich Financial Services is an insurance based financial services provider that operates world wide.
+It has since rebranded as Zurich Financial Services and today is an insurance based financial services provider with a strong reputation globally.

 |Maximum cover amount||$1,500,000|